rails/rails/guides/source/association_basics.md

 ### Using Associations

-However, with associations, we can streamline these operations, as well as others, by explicitly informing Rails about the connection between the two models.
+However, with associations, we can streamline these operations, as well as others, by explicitly informing Rails about the relationship between the two models.
 Here's the revised code for setting up authors and books using
 associations: